 Muscle of the Rotator Cuff of the Shoulder Functions :

 - Shoulder abduction of the humerus – supraspinatus.

 - External rotation of the humerus – infraspinatus, teres minor.

 - Internal rotation of the humerus – subscapularis.

-I know when I had done my masters’ degree in rotator cuff exercises, looking at the research there is all kinds of argument on how much each muscle is involved with each movement.
-It looks like we see this when it comes to the rotator cuff of the hip.
+I know when I had done my master’s degree in rotator cuff exercises, looking at the research, there were all kinds of arguments on how much each muscle is involved with each movement.
+It seems like we see this when it comes to the rotator cuff of the hip.

-Looking at Al-Hayani 2009 dissection of the rotator cuff of the hip, these are the functions he suggests:
+Looking at Al-Hayani’s 2009 dissection, these are the functions he suggests:

 - Gluteus medisu had three distinct parts.

 - All parts of the muscles had separate innervations from the superior gluteal nerve.

 - The anterior and middle parts of the gluteus medius, and the anterior part, gluteus minimus, have a vertical pull and initiate abduction, which is then completed by tensor fasciae latae.